 As a parent or family member, there is a lot you can do for your student during their Georgia Tech Greek experience.
-Ask your student about their chapter and new brothers or sisters.
+First, ask your student about their chapter and new brothers or sisters.
+Greek experiences range from campus to campus and chapter to chapter, so leaning in to hear their personal experiences is key!
+Here are more tips that can help guide your conversation with your student:

-- Be happy and supportive of your student’s choice to go Greek.
+- Be happy and supportive of your student’s choice to go Greek and/or the chapter they are wanting to join.

 - Learn about the fraternity/sorority by visiting the chapter’s website and the official website of the fraternity/sorority headquarters.